keboola/developers-docs/extend/common-interface/folders.md

 #### Sliced tables

-Sometimes your app will download the CSV file in chunks (slices).
+Sometimes your application will download the CSV file in slices (chunks).
 You do not need to manually merge them, simply put them in a subfolder with the same name as you would use for a single file.
 All files found in the subfolder are considered slices of the table.

     /data/out/tables/myfile.csv/part01
     /data/out/tables/myfile.csv/part02